sPatrickStar/HeltecDocs/en/source/cubecell/quick_start.md

   - `None -- Default;`
   - `Freq -- Sending/receiving frequency;`
   - `Freq && DIO -- Sending/receiving frequency, and DIO pin interrupt information.`
+  -**LORAWAM_DEVEUI**--It is a parameter for communication between nodes and gateways, which is equivalent to the ID number of nodes, and each "LORAWAN_" in each server.
+"Deveui" is unique.
+Pre storage is required in both the node and the server_ Only nodes can enter the network when they are matched.
 - **COM Port** -- Device's serial port in your computer.